If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 9. If you’ve had success with a particular training protocol, make sure you don’t lose the resulting adaptations and muscle gains.
 For example, you don’t necessarily have to delete an exercise completely; you can also keep these on maintenance volume in your schedule.
 If you do completely remove an exercise or reprange from your schedule, for example to spare your joints and tendons, try to pick it up again within roughly four weeks so as not to lose any adaptations.

-If you are addicted to variety in your training, look for it in the smaller exercises.
+If you are fond of variety in your training, look for it in the smaller exercises.
 Alternate cable curls with dumbbell curls, dumbbell side raises with a machine variant, bent-over side raises with seated reverse flyes and so on.
-Nevertheless, monitor the principle of overload by keeping track of your progress on all your exercises.
-In short, write shit down, Mike Israetel would say.

 - [ i ] https://youtu.be/ImqXbJS5SIs?t=511